buildfirst/buildfirst/ch07/02_backbone-view-templates/README.md

 grunt watch
 ```

 That's about it.
-This demo shows how you can use Backbone to render a view in your HTML using Mustache templates.
+This demo shows how you can use Backbone to render a view in your HTML using [Mustache][6] templates.
 I've kept this example simple on purpose, so that you can progressively understand what is going on as we add functionality to the view.

 ![backbone-templates.png][7]